 Belief: Judaism and Kindness

-Objective/Mission: To teach people how to connect with internal joyfulness through creative means while harming the environment as minimally as possible.
+Objective/Mission: To teach people how to connect with internal joyfulness through creative means while harming the environment and the beings on it as minimally as possible.

 I believe all people have good and all people have bad.
 I believe it is our individual responsibility to recognize and rid ourselves of the bad we have inside so that we can be the best people we can be.
 I believe we must do this so we can love unconditionally and internalize joy to project outwardly for the good of other people, community and humanity.
 I believe that it is our role as humans to learn our life lessons, while doing so with joy and happiness for our individual G-d, universe, idol, or inspiration, what ever path connects to each individual.
 I believe we all have different paths for a reason that I don't need to understand in order to respect.
 My path is Judaism and it is my goal to live by Tikkun Olam, which means healing the world.
 In Judaism, healing the world is done by positive action.
 Jews believe we are judged by the actions we made in this life and I believe that deep in my heart.
 These are my internal beliefs, my Spirit connection.
 I use this a lot in my work.
 Because I believe each person has their own individual path, I'm going to write this manifest simply as what I do and not what should be done.
 If you agree with my beliefs, feel free to engage, copy, share, adapt, or what ever helps to bring you to your happy place.